-As you consider returning to school to earn your MBA, you have several factors to think about.
+As you think about returning to school to earn your MBA, you have several factors to think about.
 Where will you go?
 How much financial aid will you need?
 Is a full-time MBA program on the table, or is a part-time MBA all you have time for?

-The most important factor for you to muse over: What impact on your career will your MBA have?
-You want to rise within your profession and possibly, with your employer.
-That means the MBA program you choose will have to give you the foundation that leads to a higher salary.
+The most important factor for you to muse over: What impact will your MBA have on your career?
+You want to rise within your profession, and possibly gain a promotion from your employer.
+That means the MBA program you choose will have to give you the educational foundation that leads to a higher salary.
 You also need a program that has an excellent return on investment.

 Beyond thinking about the future after earning your MBA, you need to consider today.
 If you were in an MBA program today, how much time would you spend studying, taking tests, in class, and commuting?
-If you can’t realistically manage a full-time, in-residence program, then a part-time or even an online program would better fit your life.
+If you can’t realistically manage a full-time, in-residence program, then a part-time or even a virtual program would better fit your life.
 You might even want to look at accelerated graduate programs that will get you through your core content fast and let you move into your concentration quickly, whether that is focused on international business, health care administration, law or policy studies, project management, or just a general business MBA.
 There is an opportunity out there that will work as if it were designed with you in mind.

 Your employer may want you to enter an MBA program and graduate—fast.
 If this is the case, a 12-month program will make you and your employer happy.
 If you have a career separate from business, such as engineering, then a program that is STEM-certified will allow you to remain in this field even as you move up in the ranks.